Bhaskar-Gayen/Web-Based-Credit-Card-Fraud-Detection-Using-ML/README.md

 # Web-Based-Credit-Card-Fraud-Detection-Using-ML

-The Web Base credit card fraud detection Validate an online Transaction of a credit card user using- ->user geographic location
+The Web Base credit card fraud detection Validate an online Transaction of a credit card user using- user geographic location, IP, Spending behavior, Transaction time.
-->IP
-->Spending behavior
-->Transaction time

 It uses a Machine Learning Algorithm on that transaction features to Classify that transaction is fraud or not.
 Java Servlet and JSP Technology used to design the Server to serve the user Request.